wp-plugins/visitor-mailer/readme.txt

 Receive email of visitors on a daily or weekly basis, NO additional plugins or add-ons are required.

 == Description ==
- A simple plugin that will send an email stating the number of unique visitors the site has had in a certain time period.
+ A simple plugin that will send a email stating the number of unique visitors the site has had in a certain time period.

 == Installation ==